hrushikeshrv/ocw/6.046/lec2.md

 # Lecture 2 - Convex Hull, Median Finding
 ## Divide & Conquer
-The general ideology behind divide and conquer is a simple idea - we divide a problem into ìaî subproblems of size n/b, where a is an integer greater than or equal to 1 and b is an integer greater than 1.
+The general ideology behind divide and conquer is a simple idea - we divide a problem into ‚Äúa‚Äù subproblems of size n/b, where a is an integer greater than or equal to 1 and b is an integer greater than 1.
 We then usually use the solutions to all other problems and combine them into a single solution for the original problem.
 We can write a recurrence for the time complexity of a general divide and conquer algorithm as -

 $ T(n) = a \cdot T(n/b) + [w] $

-Where w is the work required to merge the ìaî solutions to the subproblems.
+Where w is the work required to merge the ‚Äúa‚Äù solutions to the subproblems.

 ## Convex Hull
 We are given a set of points S = $\{(x_i, y_i)\}$.
 Our objective is to find a convex polygon with the smallest number of sides that uses the points in S as